The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 ### 13.6 Parallax effect
 Parallax is the phenomenon where objects seem to be in different positions based on our viewing angle.
 The Parallax element is added to the Camera object (and Camera es usually added to the player):
 - ParallaxBackground element content the ParallaxLayer elemnts, each of them has a TextureRect to asigned a texture.
+- CanvasParallax: Ingore Camara Z on, It is possible change Base Offset here
 - The closer layer is the faster it'll move
 - Background layers are very slow
 - Foreground layers are faster
 - The faster a layer moves, the faster the player will fell like they're going
 - In Godot, we control the speed of Parallax throhg scale

 ## 14. Good Practices
 - The code should be easy to read by a human